-5 questions my clients ask me most often about resumes and other career documents
+5 questions my clients ask me most often about executive resumes and other career documents

 Start by making your executive resume an interesting read.

 How do you do that?
 With targeting and personal branding.

 Targeting will help you zero in on specific areas where you can add value for specific employers.

 Personal branding will help you differentiate your unique combination of skill sets, qualifications and personal attributes that make you a good fit for them.

 And personal branding helps you generate chemistry for who you are and what kind of employee you’ll be.